 I started young and it took me forever to start using it properly.
 I think you could start now if you really wanted to but it doesnt hurt to waitposted over 6 years ago

 I started young too.
-Try to go for a natural look like nude lips with a coat of mascara. :)posted about 6 years ago
+Try to go for a natural look like nude lips with a coat of mascara. :)posted over 6 years ago

 I think makeup is really unnecessary.
 For a teen, I don’t mind eyeliner, mascara, or lip gloss (with good taste) every once in a while, but everyday is unnecessary.
 That way, when you DO wear makeup, it’s a nice add/touch :)

 &I think makeup for special occasions is nice too.
 I really recommend just being a natural beauty as a teen.
 When you’re older, your skin will thank you because wearing foundation throws off the natural Ph balance it has making you resort to more “cover-ups” when you reach the age that it’s actually practical to wear makeup.
-You want to be able to put just the littlest bit of foundation when you’re older and look RADIANT:) Just drink lots of water for now.posted about 6 years ago
+You want to be able to put just the littlest bit of foundation when you’re older and look RADIANT:) Just drink lots of water for now.posted over 6 years ago

-well, if you really wanna start wearing make up then go for it. start with basics such as lip gloss, mascara & a bit of eyeliner. nothing too overly done if you’re in your early teens. keep it natural :)posted about 6 years ago
+well, if you really wanna start wearing make up then go for it. start with basics such as lip gloss, mascara & a bit of eyeliner. nothing too overly done if you’re in your early teens. keep it natural :)posted over 6 years ago

 Only wear it if it makes you more comfortable and confident if it doesn’t, then it is just a waste of money.
 And don’t go overboard either if you do decide to wear it.
-I use to wear so much and looking back at pictures I release how awful I look and now I wear very little I feel much more confident and most people say they prefer how I look without any at all.posted about 6 years ago
+I use to wear so much and looking back at pictures I release how awful I look and now I wear very little I feel much more confident and most people say they prefer how I look without any at all.posted over 6 years ago